seangoodvibes/DelugeDocs/docs/contributing/deluge-style-guide.md

 : A discrete creative endeavour, generally aligned with one (but sometimes several) project files on the Deluge.
 Note: Avoid using the word "song" unless referring specifically to Song Mode.
 "Project" is a broader term that captures sketches, 8-bar loops, jams, live recording templates, experiments, and more in addition to the idea of a "song" with a beginning, middle, and end.

 Project file
 : A file on the SD card that stores all of the information about a song.
 Use this only when referring to specific technical concepts to do with the file system or stored data.
-For general usage, use "song", such as saving or deleting a song.
+For general usage, use "project", such as saving or deleting a project.

 Track
 : A single instrument or layer in a song.
 Each track is one of the following types: synth, kit, MIDI, CV, or audio.
 Tracks contain one or more clips.
 NOTE: Don't use "track" to mean song or project, such as "track tempo".
 Use "song tempo".